 While water is not necessarily lightweight, it is dividable and portable in small quantities – like a wagon filled with 55-gallon drums or 1-gallon jugs.

 Water purification tablets will also become valuable currency items.

-Before our modern era salt was used frequently to preserve food and cleanse wounds.
+Before our modern era, salt was used frequently to preserve food and cleanse wounds (among other things).
 Salt will regain its exalted status after the SHTF and the power grid fail.
 Like gold, salt was once commonly used as currency.
 Roman soldiers were paid for putting their lives on the line with the little white pellets.

 If you live in a coastal region, a standard-size mop bucket can be boiled down to create a tablespoon of salt.
 The brine water left over can also be used to preserve food.
 You can buy salt in bulk by the pound to stockpile for barter at incredibly reasonable prices.

 Alcohol was offered as a monetary award to both slaves and white laborers during the colonial period.
 After the SHTF alcohol will be widely used for more than lifting spirits.
 Unlike beer, liquor can be used to disinfect wounds, preserve food, and for fuel when distilled to its most purse state.

 Alcohol has an incredibly long shelf life, can be transported easily on horse-drawn wagons, and can be simply divided with little effort.
 Buying or crafting a still to make your own alcohol after the SHTF should be a worthy, even though a time-consuming, endeavor.

 Silver is less expensive than gold to purchase and you should have enough silver to secure your financial standing.
 This can could be used to make purchases after a TEOTWAKI purchases on a far more reasonable and routine scale.
 Instead of buying gold or silver bars or coins, purchase jewelry instead.

 Small pendants or earrings which are made of silver or gold are cheaper to stockpile and will not require “making change” after the SHTF.